ernestoresende/yo-test-project/README.md

 - `pages` Stores all the high-level components used by Next.js routing system to create the static and dynamic pages.
 - `assets` - Stores non-code assets like illustrations, custom icons and images.
 - `styles` - Stores global definitions for styles, mixins and the project theme objects.
-- `cypress` - Stores configuration files for the Cypress test runner.

 # Deep overview